 The following active ingredients of this group of fungicides are used in banana cropping: benomyl, carbendazim, thiophanate, thiophanate-methyl.
 Resistance to benzimidazoles is widespread at high levels.
 Field performance is affected in all banana regions with reported BCM-resistance.
 Some reduction in resistance has been observed in Costa Rica.

-2.6 SDHI fungicides (new)
+2.6 SDHI fungicides

-Baseline sensitivity data for boscalid, fluopyram and isopyrazam has been presented for the first time for several countries in Latin America.
+Baseline sensitivity data for boscalid, fluopyram and isopyrazam has been presented for several countries in Latin America.

 All data show a high level of sensitivity irrespective of the origin (wild areas, farms).